-I love to use hanging files for storing important papers.
-They all sit tidily at the same height on their frame, behave nicely, and don’t get lost.
-The labels stick up above the files, like surfers riding on top of the ocean.
-This makes it easy for you to see each label at a glance.
-But where it all falls apart is if those labels are hard to read, because then it will be unnecessarily difficult to maintain your files.
+I love to use labeled hanging files for storing important papers.
+Hanging files all sit tidily at the same height on their frame.
+Labeling those files makes it easy to find what you’re looking for.
+The labels will all be visible above the files, like surfers riding on top of the ocean.
+But where it all falls apart is if those labels are hard to read.
+Squinting at your labels will make it unnecessarily difficult to maintain your files.

 Maintain your files?
 I hear a shudder out there.

 Actually, maintaining is easy.
 The time-consuming part is paring down your files to only those papers you want or need to keep.
 After that, maintaining means:

 a) putting papers back in the folder where they live, when you are done with them, and

 b) taking out the old files when replacing with new ones (such as with insurance policies)

 I am inherently lazy, and I don’t like to struggle with managing my things.
 If it is a hassle for me to find the right file, I am simply not going to use my files efficiently.
 That is a rather formal way of saying that those papers are just going to live in a pile somewhere.
 Trust me on this.
 Making your files easy to use and maintain is marvelously simple, and it involves making those labels marvelously effortless to see and read.
 No squinting!
 See below.
 Do your labels on your hanging files look like this?
 Are they hand-scrawled, and faint, and hard to read?

 Let’s take a closer look at these files.
 Some of the words are in cursive, some are printed, and some are tiny.
 See how the one in front says “auto” in teeny letters?
 If you squint you can see it.
 You shouldn’t have to squint.

 I hear what you’re saying.
 At least these labels were written, and stuck on the files, right?
 I applaud the effort.